JanBeh/neumond/README.md

     context while providing a continuation to the respective effect handler, which represents the same continuation as `resume`.
 This method can be used to pass effects further down the stack, e.g. when an effect handler sometimes does not want to handle a particular effect.
+The original continuation (`resume`) must not be used after invoking this method.

   * **`resume:persistent()`** disables automatic discontinuation when the effect handler returns.
 The method returns `resume` for convenience.